kristoferlund/bitcoin_wallet/README.md

 > [!TIP]
-> Use this repository as a starting point for building your own multiuser Ethereum wallet on the Internet Computer.
+> Use this repository as a starting point for building your own multiuser Bitcoin wallet on the Internet Computer.
 >
 > Live demo: <https://7vics-6yaaa-aaaai-ap7lq-cai.icp0.io>

 ![](./media/screenshot.png)